compromise-evident/semiprime-training-data/README.md

 FYI: the reported percent correctness is achievable even for 260-digit semiprimes of 130-digit factors!

+### And >98% correctness

 Side-project: If false factor digit 1 does not equal smaller factor digit 1, I get >98% correctness.
 Imagine guessing the factor as you would, starting with "1402557473".
 Increase first digit.
 Once you reach the true digit, the model craps out, then picks up again with >98%.
-So, a bit tricky to perform final cryptanalysis, but WORTH looking into further.
+So, a bit tricky to perform final cryptanalysis, but WORTH looking into further, so that it's not only the first digit predicted correctly.

 <br>
 <br>